Is COVID-19 Primarily a Disease of Wealthy Countries?

 5. Poor countries may be less likely to report confirmed cases than wealthier countries.

-In view of the May and June data, both seem highly unlikely.
+In view of data since April, both seem highly unlikely.

-6. Genetics: Most (but not all) of the countries with a large number of cases per population size tended to be European or have large populations of European ancestry.
+6. Genetics: During April, most (but not all) of the countries with a large number of cases per population size tended to be European or have large populations of European ancestry.

 The data for the graphs and table below come from these two pages at worldometers.info: